OctopusDeploy/blog/blog/2021-02/multi-tenancy-release-management/index.md

 Here are the values for each parameter:

 - **Octopus API Key**: The API key variable, `#{Project.ChildProjects.ReleaseAPIKey}`.
-- **Octopus Child Space**: Leave the default value as-is; this example isn't creating a release orchestration project in another space.
+- **Octopus Child Space**: Accept the default value.
+This example isn't creating a release orchestration project in another space.
 - **Child Project Name**: The name of the child project.
-- **Child Project Channel**: Leave the default (empty) value as-is; the child project only has one channel.
+- **Child Project Channel**: Accept the default (empty) value The child project only has one channel.
 - **Child Project Release Number**: The release pattern variable, `#{Project.ChildProjects.ReleasePattern}`.
-- **Child Project Release Not Found Error Handle**: Leave the default value as-is, which says if the release doesn't exist, skip it.
+- **Child Project Release Not Found Error Handle**: Accept the default value, which says if the release doesn't exist, skip it.
-- **Destination Environment Name**: Leave the default value as-is; use the same environment as the parent project.
+- **Destination Environment Name**: Accept the default value.
+Use the same environment as the parent project.
-- **Source Environment Name**: Leave the default (empty) value as-is; this example will let the step template decide the source environment.
+- **Source Environment Name**: Accept the default (empty) value This example will let the step template decide the source environment.
-- **Child Project Prompted Variables**: Leave the default (empty) value as-is; there are no prompted variables.
+- **Child Project Prompted Variables**: Accept the default (empty) value.
+There are no prompted variables.
-- **Force Redeployment**: Leave the default value as-is.
-The example won't be redeploying an existing release.
+- **Force Redeployment**: Accept the default value.
+The example won't redeploy an existing release.
-- **Ignore Specific Machine Mismatch**: Leave the default value as-is.
+- **Ignore Specific Machine Mismatch**: Accept the default value.
 We're not adding deployment target triggers yet.
-- **Save Release Notes as Artifacts**: Leave the default value as-is.
+- **Save Release Notes as Artifacts**: Accept the default value.
-- **What If**: Leave the default value as-is.
+- **What If**: Accept the default value.
 We're not adding the approvals yet.
-- **Wait for finish**: Leave the default value as-is.
+- **Wait for finish**: Accept the default value.
 This example will wait for the deployment to finish.
-- **Wait for Deployment**: Leave the default value as-is.
+- **Wait for Deployment**: Accept the default value.
 30 minutes should be more than enough.
-- **Scheduling**: Leave the default value as-is.
+- **Scheduling**: Accept the default value.
 This example requires a specific order for child projects.
-- **Auto Approve Child Project Manual Interventions**: Leave the default value as-is.
+- **Auto Approve Child Project Manual Interventions**: Accept the default value.
 This setting isn't needed right now as the example doesn't deal with manual interventions.
-- **Approval Environment**: Leave the default value as-is.
+- **Approval Environment**: Accept the default value.
 This setting isn't needed right now as the example doesn't deal with manual interventions.
-- **Approval Tenant**: Leave the default as-is.
+- **Approval Tenant**: Accept the default value.
 This setting isn't needed right now as the example don't deal with manual interventions.

-#### Create release and deploy it
+#### Create the release and deploy it

 After adding and configuring the steps, it's time to create a release.
 I will be making many changes to the parent project in this article; you might see `2021.1.0-RCx` for the release numbers.